uwdata/flechette/docs/api/index.md

 <hr/><a id="tableFromColumns" href="#tableFromColumns">#</a>
 <b>tableFromColumns</b>(<i>columns</i>[, <i>useProxy</i>])

 Create a new table from a collection of columns.
 This method is useful for creating new tables using one or more pre-existing column instances.
 Otherwise, [`tableFromArrays`](#tableFromArrays) should be preferred.
-Input columns are assumed to have the same record batch sizes and non-conflicting dictionary ids.
+Input columns are assumed to have the same record batch sizes.

 * *data* (`object | array`): The input columns as an object with name keys, or an array of [name, column] pairs.
 * *useProxy* (`boolean`): Flag indicating if row proxy objects should be used to represent table rows (default `false`).
 Typically this should match the value of the `useProxy` extraction option used for column generation.